minhnguyen98/CS412-Object-Detection/README.md

 bash run.sh
 ```

-After bash run.sh has done, you can see result in output/ directory
+After bash run.sh has done, you can see result in output/ directory.
+However, for each image yolo has to process for like 6 - 12 seconds, so be patience.